SHIVAM200219/Department-Information-Portal/README.md

 # Department-Information-Portal
-– Technologies Used - HTML, CSS, PHP, SQL
+– Technologies Used - HTML, CSS, Bootstrap, PHP, SQL
 – Provides Information about Department, Professors, Students, Courses and Book availability – It includes 7 pages - About, Registration, Login, New Entry for Faculty, Search for Faculty, Courses Department Instructor